We are often asked, “What is a visualiser, and how can it benefit me in the classroom?”

 Brand new uses from existing resources

-By introducing a visualiser to your classroom, it doesn’t get rid of everything you have become familiar with.
-Visualisers unlock your lessons, the tools are available and waiting for you to make use of them all, making it easier than ever to retain student’s attention.
+Introducing a visualiser to your classroom, doesn’t get rid of everything you have become familiar with.
+Visualisers unlock your lessons, the tools are available and waiting for you to make use of them all, making it easier than ever to retain students’ attention.

 Everyone sees the same thing at the same time

-If you think that peer and self-assessment is an important aspect of the learning process, you can easily show work to the whole class on a large scale without passing it around.
+If you think that peer and self-assessment are important aspects of the learning process, you can easily show work to the whole class on a large scale without passing it around.
 Or if you want more inclusion in the classroom, you can be happy in the knowledge that all students are seeing the content at the same time, without crowding or passing sheets around.